AnirudhKGarg/Heart-Disease-Diagnossis-Web-App/README.md

 # Disclaimer

 Warning, this is not medical advice.
 It is a simple model made by a data scientist, not a doctor.
-Ask your deoctor regarding your risks as they vary person to person.
+Ask your doctor regarding your risks as they vary person to person.

 # Data
 This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.